Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: The Reflective HWP’s wedge-like systematic

 The use of a rotating HWP in combination with polarization sensitive detectors and detector averaging allows us to extract a tiny polarization fraction from the CMB intensity signal.
 The rotating HWP modulates the polarized fraction of the signal at a specific angular frequency ($4\, \omega_{HWP}$).
 Assuming the CMB signal has an intensity component $I$ and two polarization components $Q$ and $U$, the signal received by the detector $S(t)$, with the HWP rotating at an angular frequency $\omega_{HWP}$, can be written as:

 where $I$ is the total unpolarized intensity, $Q$ and $U$ are the Stokes parameters representing linear polarization, and $\phi$ is the polarization angle of the incoming radiation with respect to the instrument's reference axis.
 A map-making algorithm can solve the $I$, $Q$, and $U$ Stokes parameters as a function of observed sky direction, combining different observations by the same detector pointing in the same direction at different times, and combining observations by different detectors.
-The map-making effectively applies a demodulation on the single detector time-streams, isolating the polarization fraction.
-A wedge angle modifies the pointing as described in Section~\ref{sec:point}, and, if not known from calibrations and thus not taken into account in the reconstructed pointings, introduces a fictitious polarization.
-Although highly precise optical and mechanical calibration systems exist, there is no guarantee that the wedge angle will remain consistent during flight, as variations in stress and temperature could lead to deviations.
+The map-making effectively applies a demodulation on the single detector time-streams, isolating the polarization fraction. \simone{In our case, the maps are produced using the binned map-making module of LBS.
+Since the simulations are noise-free, the Stokes parameters are obtained by simply averaging all samples falling into each HEALPix pixel, without applying additional filtering or destriping.
+A wedge angle, if not included in the pointing reconstruction, modifies the true pointing as described in Section~\ref{sec:point} and produces a spurious polarization signal.} Although highly precise optical and mechanical calibration systems exist, there is no guarantee that the wedge angle will remain consistent during flight, as variations in stress and temperature could lead to deviations.
 In fact, an HWP synchronous signal generated by the pointing variation is interpreted by the map-making procedure as a polarized modulated signal.
 This leads to leakage from intensity into polarization, as well as mixing between the $Q$ and $U$ Stokes parameters~\cite{carretti2024cmbpolarizationmeasurements, PhysRevD.67.043004, Giardiello_2023}.
 In principle, the difference between the signals of two detectors with orthogonal sensitivities should cancel out the intensity $I$, leaving only the polarized component.

 Importantly, the wedge does not induce a pointing mismatch between detectors in an orthogonal pair: both detectors view the same sky patch through the same half-wave plate, including its wedge systematic.
 Consequently, for perfectly matching detectors, in terms of optical response, spectral response, gain, time constant, etc., the difference of their TOD effectively cancels the intensity $I$ component, isolating only the polarized signal.
 This explains the absence of any significant $I \rightarrow P$ leakage in our simulations, see Section \ref{sec:maps}.